 Ninnaji Temple 仁和寺

-A quiet and secluded temple that offers a number of surprises
+A quiet and tasteful temple that offers many surprises

 How to Get There

 Ninna-ji is a few minutes' walk from Omuro Ninnaji Station on the Keifuku Kitano Line.
 The temple is a 10-minute walk west of Ryoanji Temple.

 Ninna-ji's temple buildings were burnt down in 1468 during the Onin War, but were rebuilt in the early 17th century with the assistance of the Tokugawa Shogunate.
 Several buildings were relocated to Ninna-ji from the Imperial Palace, which was also being reconstructed at the time.
 The temple's reconstruction was completed in 1646.